 And it did generate interest.
 Also like the O-Product, the Écru’s 20,000 units sold out quickly and its monolithic, pale body was splashed across the covers and centerfolds of the best photo magazines of its day.
 Almost thirty years later we’re still intrigued by this curious little camera.
-Which makes sense – despite its parts-bin heritage, its clumsy user controls, and its high price, there’s still a lot to like about the Olympus Écru.
+Which makes sense – despite its parts-bin heritage, its clumsy user controls, and its high price, there is a lot to like about the Olympus Écru.

 What is an Olympus Écru

 The most obviously interesting element of the Olympus Écru is its external appearance.
 A product of Naoki Sakai and his famed Japanese design studio, Water Design, the Olympus Écru is certainly unique.

 A striking assemblage of sharp edges and restrained curves, it looks less like a camera and more like a carved marble tombstone propped atop the grave of traditional camera design.
 Rest in peace.

 The squarish face, the mirror-finish square lens cap, the flat beige plastic and symmetrical body – none of these elements recall the classic, metal cameras of the past, nor do they portend the sleek, ergonomic cameras that we expected the future would bring.
 The Écru was neither old fashioned nor modern, professional-level or entry-level; it was neither pure form nor pure function.

 It was just weird.

 But I guess that’s what we should expect from a designer whose desk space was dominated by his toy dinosaur collection.